-If you find yourself walking around in the inner city of Oslo, you’ll might stumble upon a little square all of the sudden.
+If you find yourself walking around in the inner city of Oslo, you’ll suddenly stumble upon a little square.
 This square is called Bankplassen, translating to The Bank Square.

-The square got it’s name from the bank Norges Bank, that used to be located at 3 Bankplassen (where you’ll now find the National Museum of Art, Architecture and Design).
+The square got its name from the bank Norges Bank, which used to be located at 3 Bankplassen (where you’ll now find the National Museum of Art, Architecture and Design).
 Besides the museum, you will find the famous Engebret Café on this square.
-In 2007, it celebrated it’s 150th anniversary.
-Once upon a time both Edvard Munch and Henrik Ibsen had regular tables here.
-One of the reasons why Bankplassen was such a popular square can be explained by the theatre that used to be located here in the 1800s – Christiania Theatre.
-It was mainly because of the theatre that the café opened once, the theatre community that bloomed here demanded a café for the actors to hang out at.
-Today Bankplassen is a fairly calm square, but it’s still worth a visit.
-Not only for the history that lies on the cobblestones here, but for the beautiful houses that originates from the past.
+In 2007, it celebrated its 150th anniversary.
+Once upon a time, both Edvard Munch and Henrik Ibsen had regular tables here.
+One of the reasons Bankplassen was such a famous square can be explained by the theatre that used to be located here in the 1800s – Christiania Theatre.
+It was mainly because of the theatre that the café opened once; the theatre community that bloomed here demanded a café for the actors to hang out.